LiyuanLucasLiu/LM-LSTM-CRF/README.md

 This project provides high-performance character-aware sequence labeling tools, including [Training](#usage), [Evaluation](#evaluation) and [Prediction](#prediction).

 Details about LM-LSTM-CRF can be accessed [here](http://arxiv.org/abs/1709.04109), and the implementation is based on the PyTorch library.
-Our model achieves F1 score of 91.71+/-0.10 on the CoNLL 2003 NER dataset, without using any additional corpus or resource.

 The documents would be available [here](http://lm-lstm-crf.readthedocs.io/en/latest/).